andreikarpau/DataScienceRepo/README.md

 ## TitanicPrediction
 The project for predicting survivance among people being on Titanic.
 The project contains the script for data preprocessing, analyzing and building **Random Forest** predictor.
 The project in implemented on **Python**.
 It uses *NumPy*, *SkLearn* and *Pandas* libraries.

+## HopfieldNetworkProj
+The implementation of Hopfield Network with asynch running.
+The project is implemented on **Python**.
+It uses *NumPy* library.